From EMC- and Cronin-effects to signals of quark-gluon plasma

 where

 is assumed.

-Comparing with the GLR-MQ equation (14), there are several features in the GLR-MQ-ZRS equation (13): (i) the momentum conservation of partons is restored in Eq.
-(13); (ii) because of the shadowing and antishadowing effects in Eq.
-(13) have different kinematic regions, the net effect depends not only on the local value of the gluon distribution at the observed point, but also on the shape of the gluon distribution when the Bjorken variable goes from $x$ to $x/2$.
-In consequence, the shadowing effect in the evolution process will be obviously weakened by the antishadowing effect if the distribution is steeper.
+Comparing with the GLR-MQ equation (14), there are several features in the GLR-MQ-ZRS equation (13): (i) the momentum conservation of partons is maintained; (ii) because of the shadowing and antishadowing effects in Eq.
+(13) have different kinematic regions, the net effect depends both on the local value of the gluon distribution at the observed point and on the shape of the gluon distribution when the Bjorken variable goes from $x$ to $x/2$.
+In consequence, the shadowing effect in the evolution process will be obviously weakened more by the antishadowing effect if the distribution is steeper.
 Therefore, the antishadowing effect can not be neglected in the pre-saturation range.

 According to the definition Eq.
 (3), one can roughly estimate the unintegrated gluon distribution using